greenstack/portfolio/csharp/MovementPatterns/README.md

 # Movement Patterns
-These classes manage entities in a bullet hell prototype developed my in first semster at grad school.
+These classes manage entities in a bullet hell prototype developed my in first semester at grad school.
 The object of these classes was to manage the way they moved in a more generic way.
 Through these Movement Pattern objects, the team I worked with was able to create more entities and generate new movement methods without having to create a new entity class for each type of enemy or movement.